UCI-Libraries/Python/README.md

 Who:

-Where: Tomás Rivera Li, 900 University Ave., Riverside, CA 92521.
+Where: Langson Library Rm 570.
 Get directions with OpenStreetMap or Google Maps.

-When: March 1, 2018.
+When: February 22, 2018.
 Add to your Google Calendar.

 Requirements: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed below).
-They are also required to abide by Software Carpentry's Code of Conduct.

 Accessibility: We are committed to making this workshop accessible to everybody.
 The workshop organisers have checked that: